1nk/DayZBanditAI/README.md

 Limitations of the DayZ AI Bandit Module:
 -----------------------------------------
-* Hand-coded by a novice scripter in Notepad++, tested by trial-and-error (there are many errors).
+* Hand-coded by a novice scripter in Notepad++, tested by trial-and-error (there may be many errors or instances of less-than-perfect coding).
 * Inefficient coding methods (most variables used are local variables)
 * No BE exceptions provided - it is assumed that the server will run with BattlEye disabled.
 * AI Bandit Module may exhibit unintended behavior when more than 1 player is present.
 Therefore, it is not recommended for use in a publicly-accessible private hive.
 * AI bandits tend to give away their positions by firing at *all* zombies in sight (they cannot decide to hold fire until necessary)
-* Zombies can only detect AI bandit gunfire.
+* Zombies can only detect AI bandit from their gunfire.
 They cannot detect AI bandits through sight or sound.
 * Zombies cannot attack or damage AI bandits, but will chase and follow them.
-* Zombie corpses tend to build up in large cities as AI bandits continuously hunt them down, causing noticeably lag if left to hunt zombies.
+* Zombie corpses tend to build up in large cities as AI bandits continuously hunt them down, causing noticeable lag if left to hunt zombies.
 * AI bandits tend to "forget" about the player after their initial encounter, and do not chase the player.
-* AI bandits do not work together
-* AI bandits do not use vehicles
+* AI bandits do not work together or use vehicles
 * AI bandits have no sense of self-preservation, and do not run when surrounded by zombies
 * Cannot fully replicate the experience of online gameplay with human players.

 Future Goals of the DayZ AI Bandit Module:
 -----------------------------------------
+* Presently, only the AI bandit's weapon loadout is balanced according to their spawn location.
+Future versions will include backpack and tool loadout balancing. ie: A "newbie" AI bandit with a Lee Enfield and Makarov would not have any chance of carrying a GPS and NV Goggles and lugging around a Coyote Backpack.
+* Import armed helicopter patrols from the Escape Chernarus co-op mission
+* Multiplayer compatibility, improved setup/configuration ease and flexibility